FlyJingFish/AndroidAOP/docs/getting_started.md

          implementation("androidx.appcompat:appcompat:1.3.0") // At least in 1.3.0 and above

-         //👇Choose one (2)👈Click + to view detailed description, ⚠️supports aspects written in Java and Kotlin code ksp("io.github.flyjingfish:androidaop-ksp:2.6.7")
+         //👇Choose one (2)👈Click + to view detailed description, ⚠️supports aspects written in Java and Kotlin code ksp("io.github.flyjingfish:androidaop-apt:2.6.7")
-         //👇Choose one (3)👈Click + to view detailed description, ⚠️only applies to aspects written in Java code annotationProcessor("io.github.flyjingfish:androidaop-processor:2.6.7")
+         //👇Choose one (3)👈Click + to view detailed description, ⚠️only applies to aspects written in Java code annotationProcessor("io.github.flyjingfish:androidaop-apt:2.6.7")
-         //⚠️Choose one of the above android-aop-ksp and android-aop-processor
+         //⚠️Choose one of the above ksp and annotationProcessor
          //If you only use the functions in android-aop-extra, you don't need to select these two options }
     ```

     1. :man_raising_hand: This library has built-in annotations for some functions defined using [@AndroidAopPointCut](/AndroidAOP/AndroidAopPointCut/)
-    2. :man_raising_hand: When you use the five custom aspect annotations [introduced here](#custom-aspects), it means that you must choose one from `android-aop-ksp` and `android-aop-processor` as a required option
+    2. :man_raising_hand: When you use the five custom aspect annotations [described here](#custom-aspects), it means you must use `android-aop-apt`
-    3. :man_raising_hand: When you use the five custom aspect annotations [introduced here](#custom-aspects), it means that you must choose one from `android-aop-ksp` and `android-aop-processor` as a required option
+    3. :man_raising_hand: When you use the five custom aspect annotations [described here](#custom-aspects), it means you must use `android-aop-apt`

 !!! note
     Tip: ksp or annotationProcessor can only scan the current module.
 Custom aspect codes are added to the module where they are located. **But custom aspect codes are globally effective**; required dependencies can be added only to public modules through the API.